 Charity registered in Scotland SC016526

-Say Women provides support and accommodation for 8 young women who have experienced homelessness and sexual abuse.
-Our work with them follows the Judith Herman model, focusing on establishing safety, and then supporting young women’s recovery and their journey towards an independent tenancy and becoming reconnected with a social network and community helping them thrive.
+SAY Women provides support and same sex accommodation for 8 young women who have experienced homelessness and sexual abuse.
+Our work with young women follows the Judith Herman model, focusing on establishing safety, recovery and becoming reconnected to a social network and community whilst supporting them towards independence and empowerment.

 This position is open to women only (Exempt under the Equality Act 2010 Schedule 9, Part 1).

 The post is subject to Enhanced Disclosure Check.